gildas/go-logger/README.md

 var Log = logger.Create("myapp", "./localpath/to/myapp.log")
 var Log = logger.Create("myapp", "stackdriver")
 var Log = logger.Create("myapp", "gcp")
-var Log = logger.Create("myapp", "/path/to/myapp.log", "gcp")
+var Log = logger.Create("myapp", "/path/to/myapp.log", "stderr")
 var Log = logger.Create("myapp", "nil")
 ```

-The first three `Logger` will write to a file, the fourth to Google Stackdriver, the fifth to Google Cloud Platform (GCP), the sixth to a file and GCP,  and the seventh to nowhere (i.e. logs do not get written at all).
+The first three `Logger` will write to a file, the fourth to Google Stackdriver, the fifth to Google Cloud Platform (GCP), the sixth to a file and stderr, and the seventh to nowhere (i.e. logs do not get written at all).

 By default, when creating the `Logger` with: